abbi4code/multisig-wallet/readme.md

 - Using `importaddress` to track the multisig wallet in Bitcoin Core was a new concept for me.
 - Setting up Docker Compose to run Bitcoin Core made the setup process much smoother I hope it helps you too!

-## Next Steps

-I’m excited to contribute to Caravan!
-My next steps would be:
-- Exploring Caravan’s test suite (likely in `apps/coordinator/tests`) to start the Jest-to-Vitest migration.
-- Writing Playwright tests for key flows like wallet creation and transaction signing.
-- Setting up GitHub Actions to run Vitest and Playwright tests on every PR.

-Thanks for taking the time to review my submission!
-I’d love to chat more about how I can help improve Caravan’s testing.
-You can reach me at [abhishek4code@example.com].
 Thanks for taking the time to review my submission!

 Abhishek Raj